yoanm/gha-supported-versions-parser/README.md

 - `next`: Next version configured for the given dependency

 ## yoanm/gha-supported-versions-parser/github-downloader
-Simple composite action relying on curl to download the supporter version file.
+Simple composite action relying on curl to download the supported versions file.

 Use it in case you don't want/need to checkout the whole source code

 ### Inputs
-- `file-path`: **Required** Path to the supported versions file from inside the repository
+- `file-path`: **Required** Path to the supported versions file from inside the repository  (git path)
 - `ref`: Default to `github.ref`, provide the right one otherwise
 - `fetch-dir`: Default to `runner.temp`, provide a specific one if needed